BaTpyIIIka/android_opencl_test/README.md

-Exsample how to run OpenCL on Android devices
+Example how to run OpenCL on Android devices

 1) Tested on:
   - Ubuntu 14.04;